o3de/o3de.org/content/docs/userguide/mobile/performance-guidelines.md

   for mobile devices. '
 title: '&ALY; Performance Tuning Guidelines for Mobile Devices'
 ---
-# Lumberyard Performance Tuning Guidelines for Mobile Devices<a name="ios-android-performance-guidelines"></a>
+# Lumberyard Performance Tuning Guidelines for Mobile Devices {#ios-android-performance-guidelines}

 See the following guidelines for generating art assets for mobile games with Lumberyard and how to tune Lumberyard performance for mobile devices\.